hashicorp/terraform-provider-aws/website/docs/r/lightsail_database.html.markdown

 with custom software already setup.
 See [What is Amazon Lightsail?](https://lightsail.aws.amazon.com/ls/docs/getting-started/article/what-is-amazon-lightsail) for more information.

-~> **Note:** Lightsail is currently only supported in a limited number of AWS Regions, please see ["Regions and Availability Zones in Amazon Lightsail"](https://lightsail.aws.amazon.com/ls/docs/overview/article/understanding-regions-and-availability-zones-in-amazon-lightsail) for more details
+~> **Note:** Lightsail is currently only supported in a limited number of AWS Regions, please see ["Regions and Availability Zones"](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) for more details

 ## Example Usage

+### Basic mysql blueprint

 ```terraform
 resource "aws_lightsail_database" "test" {